neuefische/web-exercises/sessions/react-with-arrays/journal-app-entries-array/README.md

 # React with Arrays: Journal App with Entries Array

-Currently our journal entries are just static JSX.
+Currently our journal entries are static JSX.
 We now get a data array of journal entries.
 We want to render each entry in the `EntriesSection` component.

 > 💡 You can use this template as a starting point.
 But if you are far enough along with your own Journal App, please use that instead.